bvxjhekbd-ai/SwiftCart4/VERCEL_DEPLOYMENT.md

 # Vercel Deployment Guide

 ## Overview
-This project is now configured for deployment on Vercel.
-The setup includes a serverless API handler and optimized build configuration.
+This project is now fully configured for deployment on Vercel with individual serverless functions for each API endpoint.
+The deployment includes environment variable validation, proper error handling, and optimized build configuration.

+## 🎯 What Changed
+- ✅ Converted from Express catch-all to individual serverless functions
+- ✅ Added environment variable validation with startup logging
+- ✅ Implemented per-request database initialization (serverless-safe)
+- ✅ Created separate API functions for all endpoints
+- ✅ Updated vercel.json configuration

 ## Pre-Deployment Checklist